 What is the timeline for candidate selection?

-Applications were due February 23.
-Selected candidates were contacted for initial interviews by late February and final selections were made by mid-March.
+Applications are due February 21.
+Selected candidates will be contacted for initial interviews by late February, and final selections will be made by mid-March.
 Candidates may reach out regarding the status of their application at any time by emailing us at pnpi@pnpi.org.

 How can I stand out as a competitive applicant?

 By being yourself!
 While we prioritize students with no prior internship experience at the federal level and/or in Washington, D.C., what is most important for us to see is that you have a demonstrated interest in federal higher education and public policy.
-Interest can be demonstrated in many forms and does not require you to have prior work experience in higher education or public policy.
-We want to understand how you see the PNPI Summer Scholars program contributing to your current interests and future goals.
+Interest can be demonstrated in many forms and does not require prior work experience in higher education or public policy.
+We want to understand how you see the PNPI Summer Scholars program contributing to your interests and goals.

-Can I still take summer online courses during the Summer Scholar program?
+Can I still take summer online courses during the Summer Scholars program?

 Yes!
 Previously, Summer Scholars with academic commitments during the program were able to balance coursework with their work schedule.
-However, please remember scholars are required to work 32 hours per week, generally between the hours of 9:00 a.m. and 4:00 p.m.
+However, please remember that scholars are required to work 32 hours per week, generally between 9:00 a.m. and 4:00 p.m.

 What are the working hours for Summer Scholars?